Chinatown’s ornately decorated archway known as the Chinatown Gate, with strings of red and gold paper lanterns in the background

 When is Chinese New Year celebrated in London in 2025?

-In 2025 Chinese New Year falls on Wednesday 29 January, and this time around it’s the Year of the Snake.
-London’s Chinatown, Trafalgar Square and the West End will fill up with hundreds of thousands of revellers, in the biggest Lunar New Year celebration in the world outside of Asia.
+In 2025 Chinese New Year fell on Wednesday 29 January, ushering in the Year of the Snake.
+But don’t worry because you haven’t missed all of the festivities.
+On Sunday, February 2 London’s Chinatown, Trafalgar Square and the West End will fill up with hundreds of thousands of revellers, in the biggest Lunar New Year celebration in the world outside of Asia.
 The centrepiece of the festivities is a spectacular parade, as well as free performances and, of course, feasting galore.

 What does the Year of the Snake mean?